 The definition of learning gains is spelled out in State Board of Education Rule 6A-1.09981.
-There are three ways that schools can be credited for the annual learning gains of their students:
+Schools can be credited for the annual learning gains of their students when students:

-- 1. when students improve their FCAT achievement level from one year to the next; - 2. when students maintain their achievement levels within 3, 4 or 5 from one year to the next; or - 3. when students demonstrate more than one year's growth within Levels 1 or 2, as measured by an increase in their FCAT developmental scores from one year to the next.
+- 1. improve their FCAT (or FAA) achievement level from one year to the next; - 2. maintain a proficient achievement level from one year to the next; or - 3. demonstrate more than one year's growth within FCAT Levels 1 or 2, as measured by an increase in their FCAT developmental scores from one year to the next.